buildpacks/rfcs/text/0000-stack-buildpacks.md

 * provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules
 * does not provide mixins; it MAY pass

-As an example of these resolution rules, consider a stackpack that provides a mixin and a dependency.
-TODO

 If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may declare that it provides it for both stages without failing detection.
 However, it will not be included in the Buildpack Build Plan during the stage where it is not required.

 During the detect phase, the lifecycle will create a build plan containing only the entries required during that stage (build or run) without the [stage-specifier prefix](https://github.com/buildpacks/rfcs/pull/109).